 Importing groups from LDAP makes it easier to add external users.

-Once you have configured a directory service or an identity provider, you should add the users to DC/OS so that you can assign them permissions.
+After you have configured a directory service or an identity provider, you can add the users to DC/OS so that you can assign permissions.…Read More

 You can reset an existing user or create a new user with the DC/OS reset superuser script.
 This is helpful if the superuser account becomes locked or invalid.…Read More

 Learn how to override the default Linux user of your tasks and sandboxes. …Read More